brsynth/scope-viewer/README.md

 from a set of source compounds to a set of sink compounds.
 More details on RetroPath2.0 at [https://www.myexperiment.org/workflows/4987.html](https://www.myexperiment.org/workflows/4987.html)).

+### Dev

+In dev version allows for visualization of biological and chemical scores.

 ### Installation

 Just download the complete repository.